c-frame/aframewiki/en/pages/solidjs.md

 npm install --save-dev concurrently
 ```

 Grab the content of `server.js` from glitch and put it in your project in a `server.cjs` file at the root.
-Note the cjs extension here needed because we're in a ESM node project declared with the `"type": "module"` in `package.json` file and the server code is in CommonJS format.
+Note the cjs extension here is needed because we're in a ESM node project declared with the `"type": "module"` in `package.json` file and the server code is in CommonJS format.
 You also need to change `app.use(express.static("public"));` by `app.use(express.static("dist"));` in the `server.cjs` file that will be used when run with `npm start`, that's also what is used with hosting service like glitch.

 Create public/js directory and put the content of `public/js/spawn-in-circle.component.js` from glitch in it.